 [private role="editor-only"]Text for Editors only[/private]

-Now, let’s say that we have a custom role, for example “Friends”, and we want to show them some notes inside our posts.
+Now, let’s say that we have a custom role, for example, “Friends”, and we want to show them some notes in our posts.
 In this case, we cannot use the following form:

 [private role="friends"]Text for Friends[/private]

-friends is not a standard WordPress role.
-In this case we must pick up one of the standard WordPress roles and assign it one of the capabilities defined by Private Content plugin.
+friends not a standard WordPress role.
+In this case, we must pick up one of the standard WordPress roles and assign it one of the capabilities defined by the Private Content plugin.
 These capabilities are:

 role="editor-only" while cannot read notes marked simply as